Will-Eves/FlappyBird/README.md

+# About

 The **index.html** file contains the entire game of flappy bird...
 In only **333 bytes**.

 You can watch the video on how I created this [Here](https://youtu.be/YWVgBLknHcg?si=EdNDEJZQziDPvCmL)

+# The Code

+The code structure is relatively simple.
+It is written in HTML and JavaScript.
+There is just a canvas, and a script.

 ```html
 <canvas width=600 height=450 id=b></canvas>